hoshomoh/blog/_posts/2020-01-10-a-productive-engineer.md

 It is easier to communicate to management that an increase in the marketing budget by 40% will increase the conversion, sign-up or app download rates by a certain percentage with the show of data and some predictive analysis.

-In comparison, from an engineering manager's perspective, how do they justify to management the need for an additional hire say a PHP engineer when there are already say 4 of such engineers on ground, considering the challenge in measuring the work output and productivity of the already existing engineers?
+In comparison, from an engineering manager's perspective, how do they justify to management the need for an additional hire say a PHP engineer when there are already say 4 of such engineers on ground?
+Considering the challenge in measuring the work output and productivity of the already existing engineers.
 There are data points and metrics to measure software engineer's and engineering teams productivity and also communicate it, but, I would cover that in another series.

 I have noticed certain practices at the workplace in engineering teams that stalls developers' workflow thereby making them less productive.
 In the next section, I will dig deep into these practices in more details.